gOps132/pt_3rd_qtr_epilan/README.md

-I wish I could redo it with static react next.js SPA so I don't have to deal with multiple html fragments without having to reload the whole website; and it's pretty hard to make and run SPA without a server :|
+I wish I could redo it with static react next.js SPA so I don't have to deal with multiple html fragments without having to reload the whole website.

 Prob Slow Website :(